theperplexedmaverick/Neural-Network-from-Scratch/README.md

 # Neural-Network-from-Scratch
-Neural Network Implementation from Scratch
+The repository contains a Neural Network Implementation from scratch with introductory concepts and explanations.